✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 The Chase Sapphire Preferred ($95/year) is designed for the traveler who wants a strong rewards card without paying a premium annual fee.
 It earns well on travel and dining, offers solid travel protections, and provides access to Chase's transfer partners — the real engine of the Ultimate Rewards program.
 For someone who travels a few times a year and wants a capable everyday card, it's hard to beat at the price.

-The Chase Sapphire Reserve ($550/year) is built for the traveler who spends meaningfully on travel and dining and wants a card that actively reduces the cost of every trip.
+The Chase Sapphire Reserve ($795/year) is built for the traveler who spends meaningfully on travel and dining and wants a card that actively reduces the cost of every trip.
 The higher fee is real, but so are the credits and benefits that offset it — and for the right person, the Reserve doesn't just pay for itself.
-It comes out ahead.
+It comes out well ahead.

-"The $550 annual fee on the Reserve sounds alarming until you actually map out the credits.
+"The $795 annual fee on the Reserve sounds alarming until you actually map out the credits.
 For frequent travelers, the card pays for itself before you've taken a single flight."

 Both cards earn Chase Ultimate Rewards points, which are among the most valuable and flexible points currencies available.
 You can redeem them through the Chase travel portal, transfer them to airline and hotel partners, or use them for cash back.
 The difference is in how much those points are worth at redemption time — and that's where the Reserve pulls ahead.